-Webinar software generally comes with VoIP, or they will provide a conference line for attendees to dial.
+Webinar software generally comes with VoIP, or they will provide a conference line for webinar participants to dial.
 However, not all webinar software allows dial-in.
-In case yours doesn’t, or if the audio quality is poor, you might want to offer your own option to resolve this issue.
+If yours doesn’t, or if the audio quality is poor, you might want to offer your option to resolve this issue.

 If you don’t have Microsoft PowerPoint, now is the time to get it or seek an alternative solution.
 These allow you to put together the visual component of your production.
 Doing so gives you the ability to promote your company’s brand or share your “voice.”

-It can also help if your company tends to be quirky or funny, with its multitude of the slide and design options.
+It can also help if your company tends to be quirky or funny, with its multitude of a slide and design options.

 Video Editing Tool

-It’s not improbably that you might have existing videos or training sessions recorded that you’d like to share.
+It’s not improbably that you might have existing customer training videos recorded that you’d like to share.
 Suppose you intend to use videos during your webinars.
 In that case, it’s always a great idea to do some editing to make it work with all your other content.

 Image Editing Tool